Skip to content

 Container Garden Placement: Sun, Heat, and Wind

-Kristian Angelov2 weeks ago6 hours ago27 mins
+Kristian Angelov3 weeks ago1 week ago27 mins

 Container garden placement decides how quickly a pot dries, how hot the root zone gets, and whether the plant can hold itself upright after wind reaches the leaves.
 A tomato that looks strong in morning sun can curl by midafternoon on hot paving.
 A lettuce box that grows cleanly near an east wall may turn…